White House Fires Alexander Vindman

 “LTC Alexander Vindman leaves the White House today.
 But we must not accept the departure of truth, duty, and loyalty that he represents.
 In this country right matters, and so does truth,” he concluded.

-CNN also reported that Vindman walked about of the White House with his twin brother, Yevgeny, a lawyer on the NSC, though it is unclear if he was also fired.
+CNN also reported that Vindman’s twin brother, Yevgeny, a lawyer on the NSC, was also fired and escorted off the property.

 The development comes after Bloomberg News reported Thursday evening that Vindman’s removal was likely as part of a plan to cut down the Trump administration’s foreign policy bureaucracy.
+Asked by reporters earlier Friday whether Vindman was set to be removed, President Trump replied: “I’m not happy with him.
+You think I’m supposed to be happy with him?… They’re going to be making that decision.”

 Vindman served as the NSC’s expert on Ukraine and monitored the July 25 telephone between President Trump and Ukrainian President Volodymyr Zelensky.
 A partisan CIA officer alleged in a whistleblower complaint that the president seemingly attempted to exchange U.S. security aid to Ukraine for an investigation into allegations of corruption against former Vice President Joe Biden and his son, Hunter Biden.
 RealClearPolitics first reported that the whistleblower is suspected to be the Eric Ciaramella, who left the NSC in mid-2017 due to concerns about negative leaks to the media to re-join the CIA.
 Both world leaders have denied the whistleblower’s accusations and the White House released a transcript of their call as evidence that no wrongdoing occurred.